-In today’s politically charged environment it can seem that the best thing for clients to say, is nothing at all.
+In today’s politically charged environment it can seem that the best thing for brands to say, is nothing at all.
 After all, not addressing a topic can help a business to keep a neutral stance, especially if it’s in relation to topics that could isolate members of their workforce or customer base.
 Being silent on trending topics and breaking news, however, can also make a company seem tone-deaf or ignorant to today’s world.
 In this case, silence could be deadly.

 There are opportunities to reflect on the news of the day or current hot button issues, without taking a side.
-The burning question is, how do you encourage clients to respond to relevant news, while also navigating the minefield of political conversations?
+The burning question is, how do you encourage a brand to respond to relevant news, while also navigating the minefield of political conversations?
 Start by reviewing the following considerations to make sure you are on the right track:

 What’s the core goal of this news / debate?

-The most important thing you can do when tackling a hot topic, is to start by striping it down to a simple understanding of what its goal is.
+The most important thing you can do when tackling a hot topic, is to start by stripping it down to a simple understanding of what its goal is.
 What initial question was raised that led to this debate or news?
 This helps you to easily reflect on whether the topic is something your client / company should peruse.

 What can everyone agree on?

 Instead of trying to parse through all the different opinions on either side of an issue, take time to think about what everyone can agree on.
 For some hot button issues, this can be more difficult than others.
 It’s important to recognize if the agreement is too diluted, that this may not be the right topic to pursue.

 Taking the Pledge for America’s Workers example, everyone can agree that it’s important for those who have lost their jobs to be able to find employment again.
 Many may even say that it’s important to implement programs or incentives to support those struggling to find a job.

 Why would it matter what we say?